 - Unfamiliar companies

-So, I’ve been working on a project to organize data from 29 developed and emerging markets, and rank them according to a combination of growth, valuation, debt, political stability, and currency strength.
+So, I organize data from over 30 developed and emerging markets, and rank them according to a combination of growth, valuation, debt, political stability, and currency strength.

 One of the easiest ways for investors to get exposure to markets around the world is to invest in broad international ETFs.
 However, since they are almost all weighted by market capitalization, they tend to be highly concentrated in specific countries like Japan, the UK, and China.